Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 Except we don't have food stamps (you either go ask the church or die, I guess).
 Having a benefit for everything sounds good in theory, but in the practice it's just like the food stamps: there are no food stamps.

-As a general rule, the older you are the more benefits you qualify for, but if you're young *and have a stable job* you might also be eligible for a number of smaller benefits.
+As a general rule, the older you are the more benefits you qualify for, but if you're young *and have a stable job* (like those the government offers) you might also be eligible for a number of smaller benefits.
 I won't go over every benefit since that would double the length of this post.
 Being a victim of *gender violence* significantly enhances access to these benefits, to the point that the police has busted "mafias" that generated false accusations for female undocumented north african immigrants to access them.
-The benefits they offer for young people are typically small additions for living expenses.

 One of the most important benefits is the minimal living income, for which the eligibility is considered on the entire household.
-We also have a number of other similar benefits for middle-aged people (they always have some age requirement).
+We also have several other similar benefits for middle-aged people (they always have some age requirement).
 Normally every autonomous community has a copy of the same benefits the central government offers (in practice, a small supplement to the central ones), plus a local list.
 However...

 > we have a "minimal living income" in Spain, which is similar to UBI if you're not working

 > of course, nobody but the wealthy can afford not to work the duration it takes the bureaucracy to process the procedure (about a year iirc)

+> If you work anytime during that period, you don't receive anything.

 > if you're a boomer with a paid for house and wealth abroad you can claim a free wage akin to UBI from the state